 - Hindus believe that all life is sacred, to be loved and revered, and therefore practice ahimsa or nonviolence.

 - Hindus believe that no particular religion teaches the only way to salvation above all others, but that all genuine religious paths are facets of God’s Pure Love and Light, deserving tolerance and understanding.

-Even a few hundred years ago “Hinduism” was not a Hindu word, nor were there Hindu “beliefs” articulated as such.
-But traditions are dynamic and ever-changing, even when they change into more rigid and static forms, as seems to be happening today.
+Even two hundred years ago “Hinduism” was not a Hindu word, nor were there Hindu “beliefs” articulated as such.
+But the encounter with a credal tradition like Christianity elicited new forms of presenting Hindu beliefs.
+After all, traditions are dynamic and ever-changing, even when they change into more rigid and static forms, as seems to be happening today.
 The question “What is Hinduism?” is very much on the agenda of American Hindus.